• Recipes

 • While the onion cooks, steam the broccoli until tender.

-• Slowly pour in the broth and milk while whisking constantly and continue whisking for about a minute.
-Then stir in the salt and pepper and bring to a simmer and cook until thickened, 3 to 4 minutes.
+• Slowly pour in the stock and milk while whisking constantly and continue whisking for about a minute.
+Then stir in the chicken bullion, salt, and pepper.
+Bring to a simmer and cook for 2-3 minutes until thickened.

 • Remove from the heat and add the cooked chicken, rice, and broccoli and cheese then stir to combine.
 Transfer the casserole mixture to an 8 or 9 inch square baking dish then top with the crushed crackers.